 There are additional features you can add to the car’s interior, all of which seem a bit unnecessary.
 A panoramic sunroof and a 230V socket in the boot with a luggage light are a couple of examples.
 Tinted glass windows for the back, too.

 The infotainment system for the Tiguan is displayed via an 8in touchscreen colour display, which features multi-device assist for the driver to be able to link a smartphone.
 The connection is through USB and not the more up-to-date Bluetooth option.
 DAB radio is included with all models, also.

 The safety tech on the Tiguan is solid across the range.
 For starters you’ve got Front Assist with an emergency braking system.
 This scans the front of your car – warning you when you get too close, then applies the brakes to avoid a collision.
 Pretty neat considering it’s not always easy to judge distance ahead.
 The emergency braking applies at speeds under 18mph.
 If you don’t brake enough, the system boosts the pressure to prevent a collision.

 Lane assist is another neat feature on all Tiguan models.
 When the car senses you’re being distracted, it steers you gently back between the lines.
 The system is active when you’re driving at 40mph or more.
 A built-in camera in the rear-view mirror takes care of the detection work.

 Carrying less than three passengers?
 Those in the back can make good use out of the comfortable centre arm rest, which also has two cup holders.
-The centre seat can also be flattened from the back two seats to allow longer items loaded into the boot to enter the cabin space.
+If they’re not enough, big door bins in the back and front are also offered on all models.